AG-Sawitzki/XenSegEval/README.md

 ```
 gdown --fuzzy 'https://drive.google.com/file/d/1Y9_YCJzhUPEQBDAdKVyrKplI1vpD4qiO/view?usp=sharing' -O XenSegEval/segmenting/dissect/dissect_weights.pth
 ```
-The config.yaml file can be found on the [ZengLabs GitHub](https://github.com/zenglab-pku/DISSECT/blob/main/config.yaml).
-D
+The `config.yaml` file can be found on the [ZengLab GitHub](https://github.com/zenglab-pku/DISSECT/blob/main/config.yaml).
+After downloading the file add it to the same directory as the weights.

 ### Proseg
-Install Proseg by running the commands below
+Install Proseg by running the command below
 ```
-pixi shell -e proseg
-cargo install proseg
+pixi run -e proseg cargo install proseg
 ```

 # Pipeline
 This repository can prepare and segment on Xenium v2, and soon v3, output.
 If a ground-truth is provided, it evaluates the results using basic Jaccard values.
 [PCA](https://github.com/murphygroup/CellSegmentationEvaluator) or [probability density](https://github.com/lstrgar/seg) based evaluation are in work.

-The preprocessing steps can be performed without pre-defined ROIs, but **for the evaluation a json file with coordinates** must be provided!
+The preprocessing steps can be performed without pre-defined ROIs, but **for the evaluation a json file with coordinates** must be provided.
 Structured as below.
 ```
 {"name":
     [[y0, x0], [y1, x1]]